bent10/marked-extensions/packages/alert/test/fixtures/complex.md

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

 > [!IMPORTANT]
 > Crucial information necessary for users to succeed.

 > [!WARNING]
 > Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

+---

+## Nestable

+Nested within other elements.

 > [!NOTE]
 > This is a note